jaxon-php/jaxon-zend/README.md

 License
 -------

-The project is licensed under the BSD license.
+The package is licensed under the BSD license.